-- ▲ Being hit by debris thrown by rotating components. - ▲ Being hit by machine parts ejected through damage during use. - ▲ Being caught on a rotating power take-off (PTO) shaft. - ▲ Being caught in other moving parts i.e.: belts, pulleys and cutting heads. - ▲ Electrocution from Overhead Power Lines (by contact with or 'flashover' from). - ▲ Being hit by cutting heads or machine arms as they move. - ▲ Becoming trapped between tractor and machine when hitching or unhitching. - ▲ Tractor overbalancing when machine arm is extended. - lacktriangle Injection of high pressure oil from hydraulic hoses or couplings. - ▲ Machine overbalancing when freestanding (out of use). - ▲ Road traffic accidents due to collision or debris on the road.
+- A Being hit by debris thrown by rotating components. - ▲ Being hit by machine parts ejected through damage during use. - ▲ Being caught on a rotating power take-off (PTO) shaft. - ▲ Being caught in other moving parts i.e.: belts, pulleys and cutting heads. - ▲ Electrocution from Overhead Power Lines (by contact with or 'flashover' from). - ▲ Being hit by cutting heads or machine arms as they move. - A Becoming trapped between tractor and machine when hitching or unhitching. - ▲ Tractor overbalancing when machine arm is extended. - ▲ Injection of high-pressure oil from hydraulic hoses or couplings. - ▲ Machine overbalancing when freestanding (out of use). - A Road traffic accidents due to collision or debris on the road. - ▲ Burn risk from hot components.